Tom Craddick: 1978

 Craddick was unopposed in the Republican primary election, winning 5,168 votes.
 He then ran unopposed in the general election, winning 13,564 votes and re-election to a sixth term.

-1980s

 1980

 Craddick ran unopposed in the Republican primary and received 6,229 votes.
 He then ran unopposed in the general election, winning 22,946 votes and re-election to a seventh term.

+Texas House, 76th district (1982–1990)

 1982

 Craddick ran unopposed in the Republican primary.
+This was the first election Craddick ran for the 76th district.
 He then ran unopposed in the general election, winning 18,873 votes and re-election to an eighth term.

 1984

 Craddick ran unopposed in the Republican primary.
 He then ran against Democrat G. David Smith in the general election and won a ninth term.